foundryvtthub/SR5-FoundryVTT/README-DEV.md

 If you don't know how to create a `SuccessTest` implementation the helper function within `TestCreator` available at `game.shadowrun5e.test` provide a few different options.
 These are meant as system internal helpers to simplify the different ways to create tests into one helper and not pollute the general `SuccessTest` class.
+#### Value application
+Tests can be created with values from these sources:
+- action
+- test action defaults
+- test action based on documents

+These different value providers will be merged in order of distance to the user by `TestCreator`, allowing a test implementation to take values from all of these sources and overwrite only those necessary.
+The closest user distance is given by the action, followed by the documents.

 ### Class structure
 Everything is based on the `SuccessTest` class, which defines general testing flow and also handles Foundry related interaction.